Additive rhythm and divisive rhythm: Classical music

-Additive rhythms are used, for example, by Béla Bartók, who was influenced by similar rhythms in Bulgarian folk music.
 The third movement of Bartók's String Quartet No. 5, a scherzo marked alla bulgarese features a "9/8 rhythm (4+2+3)".

 Stravinsky's Octet for Wind Instruments "ends with a jazzy 3+3+2 = 8 swung coda".
 Stravinsky himself found a kinship with additive rhythms in music of the Renaissance and Baroque periods.
 For example, he marvelled at the Laudate Pueri from Monteverdi's Vespers of 1610, where the music follows the natural accentuation of the Latin words to create metrical groupings of twos, threes and fours at the very start: "I know of no music before or since…. which so felicitously exploits accentual and metrical variation and irregularity, and no more subtle rhythmic construction of any kind than that which is set in motion at the beginning of the 'Laudate Pueri,’ if, that is, the music is sung according to the verbal accents instead of... the editor's bar-lines".